Sajith-Dilshan/Sajith-Dilshan/README.md

 Skills: REACT/ JS / HTML / CSS/ JAVA /PYTHON

-- 🔭 I’m currently working on as astudent
+- 🔭 I’m currently working on as a student
 - 🌱 I’m currently learning react
 - 💬 Ask me about technology and buddhist philosophy
 - 📫 How to reach me: https://www.linkedin.com/in/sajith-dilshan